AnurupGuha/google_ML_crashcourse/google_mlcourse.md

        - when we want our models to mitigate, or leverage, the learned signal of a characteristic pertaining to a sub-group, we will want to use different              kinds of tools and techniques, most of which are still actively being researched and developed
        - we have to convert high-dimensional categorical features into a low-dimensional and dense real-valued vector, which we call an embedding vector
          - indicator_column (think of it as one-hot encoding) and embedding_column (converts sparse features into dense features) help us streamline the                  process
-       - feed-forward neural network with two hidden layers
+       - feed-forward neural network with two hidden layers (light architecture)
        - bucketing a feature involves converting a numerical feature to a categorical feature
          - age_buckets = tf.feature_column.bucketized_column(age, boundaries=[18,25,30,35,40,45,50,55,60,65])